 Altogether the high degree of crystallinity and polymerization indicate the high strength of fibres.
 Also, in cotton, the cellulose chain is held by hydrogen bonding.
 So, these hydrogen bonds occur between the hydroxyl group of adjacent molecules and parallel and closely packed molecules in the crystalline area of cellulose.

-Reactive hydroxyl group of cotton fibre
+Reactive hydroxyl group of cotton fiber

 Hence you can see the picture above, In the structure, three molecules of hydroxyl group, one in primary and two in secondary in each repeating unit of cellulose make it more chemically reactive.
-So, the groups undergo a reaction with dyes and in finishing result in modified cellulose fibre.
+So, the groups undergo a reaction with dyes and in finishing result in modified cellulose fiber.
 Also, these hydroxyl groups serve to absorb moisture for water molecules.
 Water is chemisorbed on direct hydrogen bonding and a hydroxyl group.

 In regenerated generally, the strength of cellulose fibre decreased with an increase in moisture content but can cotton fibre strength increased with an increase in moisture content.
 This difference is due to cellulose inter molecule bonding and the degree of crystallinity